AnuragTiwari1508/trueLens/README.md

 > **“Because misinformation is a security problem, not a social one.”**

-TruLens is a **multi-modal, API-first misinformation detection and verification platform** designed to combat **fake news, deepfakes, and forged documents** across messaging platforms, browsers, apps, and enterprise systems.
+TrueLens is a **multi-modal, API-first misinformation detection and verification platform** designed to combat **fake news, deepfakes, and forged documents** across messaging platforms, browsers, apps, and enterprise systems.

 ---